iDempiere-micro/idempiere-docker-pgsql-6.1/README.md

 *db*, the environment variables from the database container are copied into the linked container with the prefix `DB_ENV_`.

-## Update
+## Update/Migration DB

-1. Add version check in first_run script
+ToDo:
-2. Add new version folder of SQL migration script of Postgresql
+1. Add migration DB Tag check in first_run script

-## TODO
+2. Add new folder of SQL migration script of Postgresql